 So is there a “best” path to take?
 It depends on your goals and skills, but I do have an idea of what’s most needed.
 We need more people to come at transit through path #4, the study of urban planning in general, because the sustainability agenda of the next few decades is about building cities a certain way.
 Remember: Urban form dictates a city’s transit outcomes much more than transit planning does!
 That, for example, is why I belong to the Planning Institute of Australia, the professional body for land use planners, even though many of my colleagues belong to engineering groups.

-In comments or emails, I'd welcome feedback from transit professionals on whether I've described the main paths correctly, and what I've missed.
-Again, I took none of these paths myself, and I'm not the only one.
-Transit is, ultimately, a remarkably open and permeable field, receptive to many kinds of expertise, and on balance, I think that's for the best.
+In comments or emails, I’d welcome feedback from transit professionals on whether I’ve described the main paths correctly, and what I’ve missed.
+Again, I took none of these paths myself, and I’m not the only one.
+Transit is, ultimately, a remarkably open and permeable field, receptive to many kinds of expertise.
+On balance, I think that’s for the best.